SmartExpertInc/onyx-cutom/custom_extensions/SCORM_PRODUCT_MATCHING_IMPROVEMENT.md

 2. Use more sophisticated string matching (e.g., Levenshtein distance)
 3. Add explicit exclusion patterns
 4. Allow configuration of matching strictness
+5. Add UI warnings when products are auto-discovered (to help users fix their training plan configuration)